KounianhuaDu/DisCo/README.md

-# DisCo code repo
+# DisCo

-Code repo of work: Towards Harmonious Disentanglement and Collaboration between Tabular and Semantic Space for Recommendation (In submission for KDD 2024)
+This is the implementation of "DisCo: Towards Harmonious Disentanglement and Collaboration between Tabular and Semantic Space for Recommendation".

 ### Data

-The raw data of our three dataset is at: https://grouplens.org/datasets/movielens/1m/
+The raw data of the three dataset is available at: https://grouplens.org/datasets/movielens/1m/

 https://cseweb.ucsd.edu/jmcauley/datasets.html

 https://files.grouplens.org/datasets/mov

-To generate processed data, run ```python data_preprocess.py``` in ```dissem_preprocess``` folder.
+To generate the processed data, run ```python data_preprocess.py``` in ```dissem_preprocess``` folder.

-You can use arbitrary LMM model to generate semantic embedding, for ours, we use vicuna-13b
+You can use an arbitrary LLM model to generate semantic embedding, for ours, we use vicuna-13b:

 https://vicuna.lmsys.org/